m-reza-rahman/java-on-app-service/react/README.md

   npm start
   ```

-  Access the frontend at http://localhost:3000.
+  Access the front-end at http://localhost:3000.